Tree Preservation Orders and Conservation Areas

 Tree Preservation Orders

-If you want to work on trees that are covered by a TPO you need to apply online or use the standard form to get our permission.
+If you want to work on trees that are covered by a TPO you need to apply online using the Planning Portal or use the standard form to get our permission.
 You may find the guidance notes helpful.

 Once a decision has been made you'll receive a notice to confirm whether or not consent has been granted and details of any conditions you have to follow.
-If you're unhappy with our decision you can appeal.
+If you're unhappy with our decision you can appeal to the Planning Inspectorate.

 Use our TPO Register to find out if a tree is covered by a TPO.